-- Physical violence-hitting, restraint, pushing, kicking, etc. - Threats-anything that gets the other person to do something they wouldn't ordinarily have done absent the threat - Intimidation -an implied threat that menaces and/or causes reasonable fear - Coercion-the application of an unreasonable amount of pressure for sexual access.
-Consider the following: - Frequency - Intensity - Isolation - Duration
+- Physical violence - Threats-anything that gets the other person to do something they wouldn't ordinarily have done absent the threat - Intimidation -an implied threat that menaces and/or causes reasonable fear

+- Coercion-the application of an unreasonable amount of pressure for sexual access.
+Consider:

+- Frequency

+- Intensity

+- Isolation

+- O Duration

+- If force was used, the policy was violated.